 Unfortunately, this is not possible to say in a general FAQs page.
-Everyone’s circumstances are unique to them and the length of time therapy can take to allow you to accomplish your goals depends on your desire for personal development, your commitment, and the factors that are driving you to seek therapy in the first place.
+Everyone’s circumstances are unique to them, and the length of time therapy can take to allow you to accomplish your goals depends on your desire for personal development, your commitment, and the factors that are driving you to seek therapy in the first place.

-I am so glad you are dedicated to getting the most out of your sessions.
+We are so glad you are dedicated to getting the most out of your sessions.
 Your active participation and dedication is crucial to your success.
 After all, we only see each other for a session a week.
-It’s the work you do outside of our sessions that will really help you see your personal growth and development.
+It’s the work you do outside of our sessions that will help you see your personal growth and development.